m242/maildrop/README.md

 ### Create the web server

-Go into "web" and run "play dist".
+Go into "web" and run "activator dist".
 This will create a zipfile of the MailDrop website.
 (More information about how to run a Play web app is located on the [Play Framework site](http://www.playframework.com/))